UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 CURSE: Mushroom-wizard: 50% chance to spawn a Tentacle on a random empty-slot
 CURSE: Tentacle: -50 points
 CURSE: Cube slime: On Pulse: 30% chance to make a random item STUCK

+ITEM:
+Earns 30 points
+If there are more than 3 curses alive, gain +10 points permanently

+ITEM:
+If touching at least 2 curses, give +20 points and -1 bonus to slots (ROOK-8)

+- Add "CURSE-CONTRACT":
+cost: $25, deletes closest curse